Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 True prophetic words always align with Scripture and produce good fruit — edification, encouragement, and comfort.

-One of the most effective ways to hear from God is through the gifts of the Holy Spirit.
+The gifts of the Holy Spirit represent some of the most effective ways to hear from God.
 For instance, the revelatory gifts of prophecy, word of knowledge, and word of wisdom allow us to receive God's specific message to us at specific times.

-I've found myself sharing insights I hadn't planned, only to have someone say, "That's exactly what I needed to hear — how did you know?"
-I didn't know; God knew!
+I've found myself sharing insights I hadn't planned, only to have someone say, "That's exactly what I needed to hear.
+How did you know?"
+I didn't know, but God did!

-Those hearing God's message are encouraged, realizing the insights could only have come from God; they have their faith increased to accept and act on what God is saying.
+Those hearing God's message are encouraged, realizing the insights could only have come from God, and their faith is strengthened to accept and act on what God is saying.

-The need for believers to exercise the nine gifts of the Spirit cannot be over emphasized.
+The need for believers to exercise the nine gifts of the Holy Spirit cannot be overemphasized.
 These aren't learned skills but supernatural abilities that operate through us as the Holy Spirit wills.
-Not only do we need to hear God's inspired messages as they're delivered to us, we need to deliver inspired messages to others for their benefit as God leads.
+Not only do we need to hear God's inspired messages when they're delivered to us by others, but we also need to deliver inspired messages to others for their benefit as God leads.

 "Pursue love, and desire spiritual gifts, but especially that you may prophesy" (1 Corinthians 14:1).

-Throughout my Christian life, I've witnessed God speak through miraculous signs and supernatural confirmations that leave no doubt about His message.
-These aren't random miracles but precisely timed divine interventions that confirm His Word or direction.
+Throughout my Christian life, I've witnessed God speaking through miraculous signs and supernatural confirmations that leave no doubt about His message.
+These aren't random manifestations but precisely timed divine interventions that confirm His Word or direction.

-When my wife and I flew to Russia to finalize our daughters' adoption, it was a huge step of faith, and God in His mercy gave us a last-minute sign that we were in His will.
+When my wife and I flew to Russia to finalize the adoptions of our two daughters, it was a huge step of faith.
+During the flight, I prayed for a last-minute assurance that we were in His will.

-Signs and wonders are simply part and parcel of the believer's walk.
-Jesus promised, "'And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues… they will lay hands on the sick, and they will recover'" (Mark 16:17–18).
+Signs and wonders are among the most faith-building ways to hear from God and are simply part of the believer's walk.
+Jesus promised, "'And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues ... they will lay hands on the sick, and they will recover'" (Mark 16:17–18).

 Scripture goes on to say, "So then, after the Lord had spoken to them, He was received up into heaven, and sat down at the right hand of God.
 And they went out and preached everywhere, the Lord working with them and confirming the word through the accompanying signs.
 Amen" (Mark 16:19–20).

-Signs and wonders serve a specific purpose: they confirm God's Word when natural faith needs a supernatural boost.
-Jesus explained, "'Unless you people see signs and wonders, you will by no means believe'" (John 4:48).
-They're not spiritual entertainment but divine communication tools.
+Signs and wonders serve a specific purpose: they confirm God's Word when faith needs a supernatural boost.
+Jesus was clear: "'Unless you people see signs and wonders, you will by no means believe'" (John 4:48).
+Signs and wonders aren't meant to be spiritual entertainment but rather divine communication tools.

 When facing major decisions, present them to God and remain alert for unusual confirmations.
 Write down these signs to strengthen your faith for future challenges.

-Angels represent one of the more dramatic ways to hear from God, reserved for times of significant spiritual importance or urgent need.
-These supernatural encounters leave a lasting influence on those who experience them.
+Angels represent one of the more dramatic ways to hear from God.
+These supernatural encounters are reserved for times of significant spiritual importance or urgent need and leave a lasting influence on those who experience them.

-While I've sensed angelic presence often during prayer and worship, I've yet to dialog with an angel face to face though I know people who have.
+I've often sensed an angelic presence during prayer and worship and sometimes while walking on our property, always accompanied by a noticeable atmosphere of peace.
+However, I've yet to experience face-to-face dialog with an angel, though I know people who have experienced this.

-My friend Wayne was awakened one night when an angel appeared standing beside his bed.
+My friend Wayne awakened one night to see an angel standing beside his bed.
 "I wasn't afraid," he told me.
 "I knew it was an angel.
 He appeared as an older man with a very kind face.
-He communicated through my thoughts, saying, 'I serve the same Jesus whom you serve, and He asked me to check on you and make sure you're okay.'"
+He communicated through my thoughts, saying, 'I serve the same Jesus you serve, and He sent me to check on you and see that you're okay.'"

 This encounter illustrates key truths about angelic communication: